Skip to Content

 Application

+Please complete your application using the Johns Hopkins School of Medicine online application system.
 Applications should be complete when submitted.
-In order to be considered a complete application we must have:
+In order to be considered complete, your application must have:

-• Official transcripts from each college or university attended.
-We no longer require applicants to submit official transcripts to OGSA via mail or electronically.
-Applicants may upload transcripts to the online application for review.
-Applicants who receive an offer or accept an offer of admission are required to submit official transcripts to OGSA via mail or electronically to [email protected]
+• Transcripts from each college or university attended.
+You may upload unofficial transcripts to the online application for review.
+Applicants who receive and accept an offer of admission are required to submit official transcripts to [email protected].

 • Three letters of recommendation from faculty members who are acquainted with you and your academic work.
 These letters should include comments on your aptitude and promise for independent research.

-• A typewritten personal statement indicating the basis of your interest in graduate study and your career objectives.
+• A personal statement indicating the basis of your interest in graduate study and your career objectives.
 Include discussion of any research experience you have had.
-Also mention here which faculty members you would be most interested in working with and why.
-A separate personal statement on diversity, equity, and inclusion in science is optional.
-Specifications include Times New Roman, 12 point font, 0.5 inch margins, one page single-sided.
+Also mention which faculty members you would be most interested in working with and why.
+This statement should be no longer than one page (single-sided) with the following specifications: Times New Roman, 12-point font and 0.5 inch margins.

-The JHU BME department has decided to make the GRE exam optional.
-Students may choose to submit GRE scores as part of their application if they have already taken the exam, and if so, the scores will be reviewed as part of the holistic review process.
-Those who wish to submit official Graduate Record Examination (GRE) scores should use Institution Code 5316 for applications to the Johns Hopkins School of Medicine graduate programs.
-If a student does not submit GRE scores, this will not be taken as a negative factor in the holistic review, and students will not be asked why they did not supply a GRE score.
-Indeed, we expect that many admitted students this year will not have GRE scores in their applications.
+The Johns Hopkins BME department has decided to make the Graduate Record Examination (GRE) exam optional.
+You may choose to submit GRE scores as part of your application if you have already taken the exam, and if so, the scores will be reviewed as part of our holistic review process.
+If you wish to submit official GRE scores, use Institution Code 5316 for applications to the Johns Hopkins School of Medicine graduate programs.
+If you do not submit GRE scores, this will not be taken as a negative factor in the holistic review.
+We expect that many admitted students will choose not to submit GRE scores in their applications.

 Prerequisites